tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 - Dùng comma (`,`) trước và sau Non-defining adjective clause:
   * This is the boy `who broke our window`.
 (Defining)
   * This boy, who lives next door, broke our window.
 (Non-defining)

+- More examples:
+  * The student `who` won the first prize has lent me this book.
+  * He is always polite to the teacher `whom` he respects.
+  * He lives in the house `whose` windows are painted in grey.
+  * You should show my friend the same respect `as` you show me.
+  * There was no man `but` respected him.
+(Không người nào kính trọng ông ấy cả.)
+  * I cannot find any seat `but` has been taken.
+(Tôi không tìm được ghế nào chưa có người ngồi.)
+  * I went to the office `where` my father works.
+  * You can visit me on Sundays when I am usually free.

 ### Adverb clause